Tips to Boost Your Resume

 Some colleges allow you to take courses online and/or on campus during the summer.
 The biggest advantage is that you can gain college credit and get a jumpstart on your degree.
 On-campus summer programs are a great way to check out various college campuses and explore the experience of living in dorms, attending college classes, and eating in the dining hall.
 A few options include: University of Alabama Early College, Duke Summer Sessions, and Savannah College of Art and Design Summer Programs.

 College admissions officers look favorably on students who pursue and exhibit leadership skills.
 Colleges throughout the country offer summer leadership programs for high school students— a few examples include: Auburn University’s High School Leadership Conference, The University of Alabama’s Capstone Leadership Academy, and Ole Miss’s Apex Leadership Summit.
 Remember: Attending a college’s summer leadership program does not mean you have to attend that particular college.
-The leadership skills you acquire will follow you to any college you choose.
+The leadership skills you acquire will follow you to any college you choose and boost your resume.
 There are also local and regional athletic, religious, and gender-oriented leadership programs, including: Youth and Teens programs offered by the YMCA, Youth Programs sponsored by Made in Alabama, and Leadership Development Programs offered by Common Ground Montgomery.

 Traveling opens your eyes and mind to different cultures, and it’s a great opportunity to practice being away from home.
 Some colleges offer summer travel adventures to high school students.
 For example, Hillsdale College offers high school students the opportunity to study abroad with their faculty while earning Hillsdale College credit.
 There are also travel organizations that offer adventures specific to high school students, and some award college credit.
 Oxbridge Academic Programs has coordinated trips for high school students for over 30 years, and Exceptional Educational Journeys offers trips throughout the world focused on a variety of topics including leadership projects, language immersion, and sports.